Lumi-supercomputer/lumi-userguide/docs/software/installing/python.md

 at serving serving bigger files to several nodes at the same time but struggles with many small files as the distribution of the metadata becomes a bottleneck.
-Therefore to ensure good file system performance, we enforce quite tight [quotas on the number of files](number of file quotas) which makes some common python installation methods impractical.
+Therefore to ensure good file system performance, we enforce quite tight [quotas on the number of files](quota) which makes some common python installation methods impractical.

 ## Overview of Python installation approaches